 However, it turned out to be not that easy to defeat Masashige, whose battle tactics was rather unconventional.
 Masashige’s army didn’t wear nice armor or swords.
 Instead, they threw stones and poured boiling water at the people who tried to climb up the castle.
 Though his strategy was going according to plan, when Masashige heard about Emperor Go-daigo’s arrest, he burnt down his castle and ran way, pretending he and his men committed suicide in the fire.

 Defeat of the Kamakura Government

 Masashige didn’t give up.
 During Go-daigo’s banishment to Oki Island, Masashige and his men took up arms once again in Kawachi in Osaka, along with another 1,000 local people.
-Scoffing at these silly farmers with their pick axes, the Kamakura government sent 1,000,000 troops to suppress them.
+Scoffing at these silly farmers with their pick axes, the Kamakura government sent 300,000 troops (or maybe 10,000) to suppress them.

 This time, the government decided to use starvation tactics believing that once they cut off the Masashige’s provisions route, they would eventually give up and surrender.
 However, here again Masashige had a clever plan.
 He had already made a secret path to supply food and other essentials for himself and his forces.
 Well-fed and accustomed to the environment, Masashige and his men drug out the fight for more than 100 days.
 As a result, it was not Masashige, but the troops from the Kamakura government who starved.

 This defeat let down many samurai in the Kamakura government.
 When Go-daido heard about Masashige’s victory, he escaped from Oki and declared war against Kamakura government.
 This time, largely due to many powerful samurai joining his cause, Emperor Go-daigo finally toppled the Kamakura government.